Oracle Licensing

 Application Licensing Structures:

-Oracle EBS, Siebel, and PeopleSoft historically offered a variety of licensing metrics, such as Application User licenses (per named user accessing the system), Concurrent User licenses (for a maximum number of simultaneous users), or even enterprise metrics like Employee count or Revenue for enterprise-wide rights.
+Oracle EBS, Siebel, and PeopleSoft have historically offered a variety of licensing metrics, including Application User licenses (per named user accessing the system), Concurrent User licenses (for a maximum number of simultaneous users), and enterprise metrics such as employee count or Revenue for enterprise-wide rights.

 Bundling and Module-Based Pricing Pitfalls: